Chanwanit-Nuchyoo/CENOTE/README.md

 # What is CE NOTE?📚

-CE Note is a website that compiles a summary of the course notes of the Faculty of Engineering.
-Notes are short and easy to understand.
-To help students better understand their subjects, the CE community also has a web-based comments system to ask questions they don't understand.
-Please note that this is the demo project.
+CE Note is a website that offers a summary of the Faculty of Engineering's course notes.
+The notes are brief and easy to comprehend.
+The CE community also features a web-based comments system where students may ask questions about things they don't grasp.
+Please note that this is the demo project for Software Development Process (Y2/2) Computer Engineering KMITL.